JEE Main Practice Papers & Sample Papers (With Solutions) | Free PDF Download

 JEE Main remains one of the most brutal engineering entrance battles in India.
 Every year, over 12 lakh students compete for limited seats in NITs, IIITs, and GFTIs.
 The exam doesn't care about your coaching institute's reputation or how many hours you claim to study daily.
 It only cares about one thing: can you solve 75 questions correctly in 180 minutes under pressure?

 Here's the truth: The 3-hour JEE Main carries 300 marks and follows a rigid structure across Physics, Chemistry, and Mathematics.
-Each subject hits you with 20 Multiple Choice Questions in Section A plus 5 numerical value questions in Section B. Every wrong answer costs you -1 mark, which means random guessing can destroy your percentile faster than you think.
+Each subject hits you with 20 multiple-choice questions in Section A plus 5 numerical value questions in Section B. Every wrong answer costs you -1 mark, which means random guessing can destroy your percentile faster than you think.

 Most students make the mistake of treating JEE prep like school exams — reading theory, solving a few problems, hoping for the best.
-But JEE Main sample papers expose the reality: knowledge without exam strategy equals average marks.
+But JEE Main sample papers expose the reality: knowledge without an exam strategy equals average marks.

 Students scoring 270+ marks consistently land in the 99+ percentile range, opening doors to top colleges across India.
 Whether you're targeting NIT Trichy CS or IIIT Hyderabad, these free JEE Main sample papers with detailed solutions will show you exactly where you stand and what you need to fix.